 Years ago, I posted a simple and practical article about gearing up for a big project, called The Big Fat List (I think it was this blog’s second post!).
-A lot of people loved it, and most of the feedback was about the surprising power [...]
+A lot of people loved it, and most of [...]

 If you do a lot of online research and bookmarking, consider adding Pinterest to your arsenal.
 This is the visual bookmarking tool we have been waiting for.
-I think the folks at Pinterest are underestimating its wonderful potential by calling it “a virtual pinboard — a place where you can [...]
+I think the folks at Pinterest are underestimating its wonderful potential by calling it “a virtual pinboard — a place [...]

 Design is all about the tools—the technology.
 And design has got absolutely nothing to do with the tools.

 Just like ink pens and sign brushes, the mastery-required-or-we-won’t-hire-you tools you’re working with today will be replaced.

 What is much more important is developing your design character

 How important is function to you?
 What is [...]

 Anders Toxboe has put together a beautifully organized thinking place for web designers and user interface designers.
 Go there to reference screenshots, design patterns and practical articles.
 Better yet,

 A key part of getting yourself inspired is noticing when something is dragging you down.

 Reading a creative journal (such as a design annual) can spark ideas, but not always.
 Sometimes it can be a weighty tome of trendiness, or worse – mediocrity.
 Bottom line: Hold to what you know inspiration feels like, and keep [...]